connorvict/dotfiles/README.md

 - **bat**: A cat clone with syntax highlighting and Git integration.
 - **eza**: A simple, fast and user-friendly alternative to 'ls'.
 - **procs**: A modern replacement for 'ps' written in Rust.
+- **tmux**: A terminal multiplexer, letting you switch easily between several programs in one terminal.

 ## Languages